Shinevision/NanoPython/README.md

 You can set it to listen to RECIEVE, SEND or even BOTH!
 Just change the logic after the websocket receive command after the while loop!

+# What do i need?
+1. Download the main.py file and the nodes.json file.
+2. Change address inside.
+3. ...
+4. Profit!

 # Nodes?
 In the nodes.json file you will find some websocket nodes.
 You can add as many as you would like.
 It will automatically assign a random node on start.